 Unfortunately, once a medication is in your body, its effects can reach beyond the problem it is supposed to treat.
 When a drug has the ability to change the chemical balance in your body, such as Nexium, it has the potential to cause serious harm.

-In fact, taking PPIs like Nexium was associated with “a 20 percent to 50 percent higher risk of chronic kidney disease,” according to CBS News.
-If you developed kidney disease or injury after using Nexium, it may not be a coincidence.
+In fact, taking PPIs like Nexium was associated with, a 20 percent to 50 percent higher risk of chronic kidney disease, according to CBS News.
+If you developed kidney disease or injury after using Nexium, it might not be a coincidence.
 Your heartburn medication could be to blame.